near/docs/docs/4.tools/wallets.md

 - [Meteor Wallet](https://wallet.meteorwallet.app/): Both a browser and extension wallet, with advanced NFT features.

 - [Mintbase Wallet](https://wallet.mintbase.xyz/): A passkey meta-transaction, browser wallet, with advanced NFT and AI features.
+If you're looking to integrate Mintbase Wallet into your applications, [check this tutorial](https://docs.mintbase.xyz/wallet/integrating-mintbase-wallet) to get started.

 - [MyNearWallet](https://mynearwallet.com/): A browser based wallet that offers the same UI and features of `wallet.near.org`.